Pressure washing: Equipment

 Commercial pressure washing trucks.
 Set up with 2 hot water machines each and a window cleaning trailer.

 Concrete cleaning with a surface cleaner.

-There are 2 main types of pressure washers.
-Hot water pressure washers and cold water pressure washers.
+There are 2 main types of pressure washers: hot water pressure washers and cold water pressure washers.
 Each have their own purpose.
 Hot water pressure washers are best for washing flatwork (concrete driveways, walkways, etc.) that can have grease or oil residue.
 They are best to use when cleaning parking garages, drive-throughs and gas stations.
 Hot water is achieved with the use of a burner unit.
-Hot water helps emulsify grease and oil on surfaces and helping to remove it quicker.
+Hot water helps emulsify grease and oil on surfaces, assisting in removing them quicker.
 Cold water machines are most commonly used to wash residential areas.
 Siding, gutters, roofs, decks, and windows can all be cleaned effectively with the use of a cold water pressure washer.

 Surface cleaners are pressure wash tools that facilitate the even cleaning of larger flat surface areas.
 There are many models available that attach to the end of a pressure washer wand.
 A surface cleaner has a disc shaped housing covering a rotating bar with a nozzle at each end.
-In use, the high pressure water is split into two steams which emerge through nozzles at the ends of the bar, directing the jets against the surface to be cleaned and inducing rotation of the bar.
+In use, the high pressure water is split into two streams which emerge through nozzles at the ends of the bar, directing the jets against the surface to be cleaned and inducing rotation of the bar.
 When the unit is moved over the surface the rotating jets clean a swathe a little smaller than the circular cover, which confines splashback and reduces noise.
 Larger models may have casters to maintain clearance and allow easy control of movement over reasonably smooth surfaces.
 Smaller versions may rely on a ring of plastic bristles for the same purpose.
 The water enters the surface cleaner through a trigger gun at the top of the handle bar, travels through a hose, the swivel, and the bar ending up passing through specifically sized nozzles to spray the surface and remove dirt and grime.